-Financial Aid Warning: This status is assigned to a student who fails to make Satisfactory Academic Progress at the end of an enrollment period.
-A student who fails to meet SAP (excluding maximum time frame) at the end of an enrollment period is no longer eligible for financial aid.
-However, for the first term of ineligibility, a student is automatically placed in a Financial Aid Warning status, not to exceed one enrollment period.
+Financial Aid Warning is a status assigned to a student who fails to make Satisfactory Academic Progress at the end of an enrollment period.
+A student who fails to meet SAP (excluding maximum time frame) at the end of an enrollment period is no longer eligible for financial aid; however, for the first term of ineligibility, a student is automatically placed in a Financial Aid Warning status, not to exceed one enrollment period.